-Figure 15.
-Quantitative comparisons of firstly pre-training in paired face images with artificial occlusion and then fine-tuning in unpaired face images with natural occlusion (training method 1), and our proposed alternating training method (training method 2). (a) is the input of the occluded face images, (b) and (d) are the predicted masks by two different training methods. (c) and (e) are de-occluded face images using two different training methods.
+Fig. 15.
+Quantitative comparisons of different training strategies: firstly pre-training in paired face images with artificial occlusion and then fine-tuning in unpaired face images with natural occlusion (training method 1), and our proposed alternating training method (training method 2): (a) the input occluded face images, (b) and (d) the predicted masks using two different training methods, and (c) and (e) the de-occluded face images using two different training methods.